Kabir Nath

-Kabir Nath (born 22 September 2000) is an Indian professional footballer who plays as a midfielder, mainly as a left-winger, for Primera Divisió club FS La Massana.
+Kabir Nath (born 22 September 2000) is an Indian professional footballer who plays as a midfielder, mainly as a left-winger, for Primera Divisió club CE Carroi.

 Club career

 Earlier career

 Nath moved to Spain at a very early age, joining Liga Nacional Juvenil de Fútbol club Cambrils Unió CF U17 in 2017.

 Senior career

 In 2019, he joined Tercera División RFEF club CD Olímpic de Xàtiva.
 In 2020, he moved to Palamós CF. In December 2021, he signed a contract with Andorran Primera Divisió outfit UE Engordany.
 In 2024, he moved to FS La Massana.

 Personal life

 Nath is son of Kalpajit Nath and Geeta Baruah Nath, both are doctors from Assam, who are based in Delhi.